I, Vera : The Many Lives of Vera Gedroits, a Radical Princess

 Full Description

-In 1919, Vera was sent to Kiev, where her hospital reforms, innovative work and academic papers crowned an extraordinary career as the only female surgeon in the world - and the first to demonstrate the life-saving abdominal procedure that Vera had evolved while working as the sole physician in a factory near her family home outside Moscow, following her return from Lausanne.
-In Kiev throughout the 1920s, Vera managed to combine a professional career with an unexpected burst of literary achievement.
-The Princess-Surgeon's prose, including a Chekhovian diary of her years as a factory doctor, has been compared to that of Pasternak.
+In 1919, Vera was sent to Kyiv, where her hospital reforms, innovative work and academic papers crowned an extraordinary career.
+During the troubled 1920s, in times of extreme danger, she completed a remarkable series of memoirs.
+The princess-surgeon's prose, including a Chekhovian account of her years as a revolutionary factory doctor, has been compared to that of Pasternak.

-In 1930, after founding a Ukraine hospital for facial reconstruction and being invited to head a senior department of the Kiev Medical Institute, Vera and her widowed lover (and medical assistant) Countess Maria Nirod were seized one midnight, and taken away at gunpoint during the Soviet purge of scientific intellectuals.
-Their whereabouts for the next ten months was never disclosed.
+Some years later, Vera and her widowed lover Countess Maria Nirod were seized in the middle of the night and taken away at gunpoint during the Soviet purge of scientific intellectuals.
+Their whereabouts for the next few months were never disclosed.
 Vera's pension was cancelled.
 The hospital and institute were closed.
-Living in extreme poverty, still with her lover and the Countess's children, an uncowed Vera died in 1932 of uterine cancer - for which, fearing malicious intervention, she refused treatment.
-She was 61.
+Living in extreme poverty, Vera died two years later of uterine cancer.
+She was just 61.

-The Princess's name was banished from official Soviet medical records and her tremendous contribution to medicine and the revolutionising of wartime surgery remains unacknowledged to this day.
-Now, Miranda Seymour recovers this lost story of a brilliant, politically outspoken woman who chose to make Ukraine her homeland, someone adored by her friends and patients, and whose achievements outrank even those of Florence Nightingale.
+The princess's name was removed from official Soviet medical records; her tremendous contribution to medicine and the radical improvements to wartime surgery she pioneered as the first female battlefield surgeon have remained unacknowledged to this day.
+Now, Miranda Seymour uncovers the riveting story of a daring and brilliant woman who chose to make Ukraine her homeland, someone adored by her friends and patients and whose achievements as an administrator and bold reformer invite comparisons to Florence Nightingale.

 最近チェックした商品